lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 <a name="Exercise2"></a>
 ### Exercise 2: Loading and querying data in Azure SQL Data Warehouse ###
 The fastest way to import data into SQL Data Warehouse is to use **PolyBase** to load data from Azure blob storage.
 PolyBase uses SQL Data Warehouse's massively parallel processing (MPP) design to load data in parallel from Azure blob storage.
 To use PolyBase, you can use T-SQL commands or an Azure Data Factory pipeline.
 This exercise will use a T-SQL command.
-Later in the lab you will write an Azure Data Factory pipeline to load data with Polybase.
+Later in the lab you will write an Azure Data Factory pipeline to load data with PolyBase.

-In this exercise you'll create an **External Table** using Polybase.
+In this exercise you'll create an **External Table** using PolyBase.
 You will build a new SQL Data Warehouse table using the Create Table As Select (CTAS) syntax and issue a few sample queries.

-Once you have had some experience using Polybase and querying Azure SQL Data Warehouse, you create the tables and stored procedures that will be used with Azure Data Factory later in the lab.
+Once you have had some experience using PolyBase and querying Azure SQL Data Warehouse, you create the tables and stored procedures that will be used with Azure Data Factory later in the lab.

 <a name="Ex2Task1"></a>
 #### Task 1 - Connect to Azure SQL Data Warehouse using Visual Studio 2015 ####